thornoar/smoothmanifold/documentation/main.typ

 == The general mechanism <sc-def-general>

 In the `picture` structure, the paths drawn on a picture are not stored in an array, but rather indirectly stored in a `void` callback.
 That is, when the `draw` function is called, the _instruction to draw_ the path is added to the picture, not the path itself.
 This makes it quite impossible to "modify the path after it is drawn".
-To go around this limitation, `smoothmanifold` introduces an auxiliary struct:
+To go around this limitation, `smoothmanifold` introduces an auxiliary structure:
 ```
 struct deferredPath {
     path[] g;